Eberechi Eze Q&A: How Arsenal beat Tottenham Hotspur to Crystal Palace winger and what he can bring to Emirates

 I think they did everything they could to try to sell the club to Eze.
 A lot of Spurs fans are asking why they didn't trigger his release clause before Friday, but maybe they tried to do that and the player could've dragged his feet.
 Maybe he was keeping his options open.

-Spurs fans are very angry and criticising Daniel Levy and the owners, but I think we should keep things in perspective; these kind of things happen all the time in the window.
+Spurs fans are very angry and criticising Daniel Levy and the owners, but I think we should keep things in perspective; these kinds of things happen all the time in the window.

 Ultimately, everyone knows Eze is an Arsenal fan, as are his whole family.
 He played for them until he was 13 when he was released.